ramongallego/Nextera_Dada2/README.md

 You will need:

   - A folder with all the fastq files to be processed.
-  - A metadata file with one row per sample with the following columns:
+  - A metadata file with one row per sample and locus with the following columns:

-        - Sample name - The name that makes sense to you and your project
+        - Sample name - The name that makes sense to you and your project (No spaces in the name would be better)
         - Well  - in the 96-well plate
-        - Plate
-        - i7 Adapter
-        - i5 Adapter
+        - Set - In case there are more than 96 samples (1, 2, 3)
+        - Locus: The name of the locus you want to use (e.g. Leray_COI)
+        - PrimerF: The nucleotide sequence of the forward primer - supports IUPAC characters
+        - PrimerR: Ditto for the reverse primer (also in 5' -> 3' direction)
+        - i7 Adapter: N701...
+See file Nextera_adapters_i7.csv in the data_sub subfolder.
+        - i5 Adapter: S503...
+See file Nextera_adapters_i5.csv in the data_sub subfolder
         - File1: it should match exactly the output of the Miseq.
-        - File2: the other read
+        - File2: Same for the second read.

-  - A parameters file, which you will have to edit each time with a text editor.
-Parameters to set up include:
-        - path to the metadata file
-        - path to the folder containing the fastqs
-        - column names of the metadata file that match the key columns above
-        - Other options
+  - An output folder.

 # Output files

-The pipeline will create a folder for each analysis, and in it you will find the two key files:
+The pipeline will work in two stages.
+I have done this to make sure that you only have to run the cutadapt part once, and then you can reuse the output of cutadapt with different parameters.

+## The cutadapt-wrapper

+The first one will split the reads by locus (if there is more than one) and remove the primer from the sequences.
+It will deploy in your folder:

+  - A series of fastq files, two per sample and locus (Forward and Reverse reads)
+  - A new metadata file, that will have one row per sample and the following columns:

+      - Sample_name
+      - Locus  (the name from the original.metadata)
+      - file1 (with the format Locus_original_file1_name.fastq)
+      - file2 (with the same format)

+And this is all you need to run the second part of the analysis

+## The Dada2 tailing

+This part of the process will quality trim the reads, merge them and detect the Amplicon Sequence Variants using Dada2.
+The inputs required are the series of fastq files and the new metadata we generated from step1.

+The outputs that you will obtain are:

   - ASV table: includes three columns: Hash, Sample, nReads
-  - Hash_key; in .csv format, two columns: Hash, Sequence
+  - Hash_key, in .csv format, two columns: Hash, Sequence
+  - Hash key, in .fasta format

 The program also spits out a table with the summary statistics, a log file, and a Markdown.
 It will also create a copy of the parameter and metadata files

 # Usage

+## The cutadapt-wrapper

-Operates in the bash shell
+Operates in the bash shell.
+So open the terminal and run

-`bash path\to\script\dada2.wraper.sh path\to\parameters.file`
+`bash path\to\script\cutadapt.wrapper.sh path\to\folder\with\fastqs {metadata_file} {output_folder}`

+## The Dada2-wrapper

+Open the file dada2.Rmd in Rstudio.
+Click on the dropdown option `Knitr with parameters`.
+Add your selections

+Currently working in getting a browse function that allows you to navigate to your target folder